 A mother in Connecticut has filed a claim against a child development service agency in Wyoming for an accident that occurred there in 2012.
 The mother filed the lawsuit on behalf of her child, who suffered a traumatic brain injury after being run over by the agency’s van.
-The mother is asking the agency and other defendants for medical care, caretaking costs, emotional distress and other damages.
+The mother is asking the agency and other defendants for medical care, caretaking costs, emotional distress, and other damages.

 Apparently the child was outside near the agency’s van as it was leaving when the accident occurred.
 The van and its occupants had come to help with the child’s brother.
 As a result of the brain injury the 15-month old received, the child had a stroke.
-Now it is claimed that the stroke caused permanent injuries to the child but the type and extent of injuries is unknown.
+Now it is claimed that the stroke caused permanent injuries to the child but the type and extent of injuries are unknown.

 When someone suffers a brain injury, that person can be at risk for further medical problems.
-The person may need to go through months of rehabilitation, suffer loss of income and face a large amount of medical debt.
+The person may need to go through months of rehabilitation, suffer a loss of income, and face a large amount of medical debt.
 Brain injuries are known to be unpredictable and it can be difficult to estimate what an appropriate amount of compensation should be.
 In such cases, it may be helpful to speak with a knowledgeable attorney.

 Source: County 10, “Lawsuit filed Thursday in wake of 2012 accident when a child was struck and run over by a CDS van in Lander,” Ernie Over, Dec.
 27, 2013